 2. Water Sensitive Urban Design

 3. Basin Connected Cities

 4. Water-wise Communities

-The Agenda provides guidance pathways to enable Basin Connected Cities including securing the water resource, protecting water quality and preparing for extreme events.
-The Agenda outlines the rationale for urban stakeholders to lead the way in realizing their role as water stewards and the different pathways and activities towards achieving more integrated water resources management from catchment to consumer.
+The Agenda provides guidance pathways to enable Basin-Connected Cities including securing the water resource, protecting water quality and preparing for extreme events.
+The Agenda outlines the rationale for urban stakeholders to lead the way in realising their role as water stewards and the different pathways and activities towards achieving more integrated water resources management from catchment to consumer.
 Many of these actions are already happening and the Agenda provides a framework for showcasing best practices to inspire urban end users to be aware and respond to what is happening in their watershed.